-The arm's length standard (ALS) is the core norm that underlies the pricing of transactions within multinational enterprises (MNEs) for purposes of determining corporate income tax payments in the home and host countries where the MNE operates.
-The ALS requires that transfer pricing be based on the prices that unrelated parties would negotiate if they were engaged in the same or similar transactions under the same or similar circumstances as the related party transactions (Eden, 1998, 2019; OECD, 2010).
-The pricing of intrafirm transactions is called transfer pricing and the price of an intrafirm transaction is called a transfer price.
+the prices that unrelated parties would negotiate if they were engaged in the same or similar transactions under the same or similar circumstances as the related party transactions (Eden, 1998, 2009; OECD, 2010).
+The pricing of intra-firm transactions is called transfer pricing and the price of an intra-firm transaction is called a transfer price.

-The arm's length standard is almost 80 years old.
-It dates back to 1935 when Section 45-1(b) of the US Treasury Corporate Income Tax Regulations was published, defining the standard to be used by the IRS Commissioner in allocating corporate income tax among related parties as: The purpose of section 45 is to place a controlled taxpayer on a tax parity with an uncontrolled taxpayer, by determining, according to the standard of an uncontrolled taxpayer, the true net income from the property and business of a controlled taxpayer.
-The ALS spread rapidly and now more than 70 countries have some form of transfer pricing rules (Ernst & Young, 2013).
-However, the ALS now appears to be in retreat, as evidenced by the quote from Sheppard (2012) above.
+The arm's length standard is almost eighty years old.
+It dates back to 1935 when Section 45-1(b) of the US Treasury Corporate Income Tax Regulations was published, defining the standard to be used by the IRS Commissioner in allocating corporate income tax among related parties as:

+The purpose of section 45 is to place a controlled taxpayer on a tax parity with an uncontrolled taxpayer, by determining, according to the standard of an uncontrolled taxpayer, the true net income from the property and business of a controlled taxpayer.

+The ALS spread rapidly and now more than seventy countries have some form of transfer pricing rules (Ernst & Young, 2013).